 - 7. In addition to reporting to law enforcement for investigation, an independent and thorough investigation must be made by the club and district into any claims of abuse or harassment including a determination for how to prevent a similar situation in the future. - 8.
-Any person involved in Rotary against whom an allegation of sexual abuse or harassment is made must be removed from all contact with youth until the matter is resolved. - 9.
+Any person involved in Rotary against whom an allegation of sexual abuse or harassment is made must be prohibited from all contact with youth until the matter is resolved.
+A club must terminate the membership of any individual who initiates contact with youth in a Rotary context after being notified they have been prohibited from contact with youth. - 9.
 A club must terminate the membership of any individual who admits to, is convicted of or is otherwise known to have engaged in sexual abuse or harassment of youth or youth program participants.
 A Rotarian or non-Rotary volunteer who admits to, is convicted of, or is otherwise known to have engaged in sexual abuse or sexual harassment or other act of moral turpitude must be prohibited from working with youth in a Rotary context.
-A club may not grant membership to a person who is known to have engaged in sexual abuse or harassment.
+A club may not grant membership to a person who is known to have violated Rotary's youth protection policies.
 (Upon obtaining information that a club has knowingly failed to terminate the membership of such an individual, the RI Board may terminate the club for failure to comply). - 10.
 If an investigation into a claim of sexual abuse or harassment is inconclusive, then, for the safety of youth participants and the protection of the accused, additional safeguards must be put in place to assure the protection of any youth with whom the individual may have future contact.
 If there are subsequent claims of sexual abuse or harassment, the individual shall be permanently prohibited from working with youth in a Rotary context.
 Regardless of criminal or civil guilt, the continued presence of the adult could be detrimental to the reputation of the organization and could be harmful to youth.
 A person who is accused but later cleared of charges, may apply to be reinstated to participate in youth programs.
 Reinstatement is not a right, and no guarantee is made that any individual will be reinstated to a former position. - 11.
 Districts must track all individuals prohibited from contact with youth and ensure such prohibitions are implemented consistently throughout the district from year to year. - 12.
 Individuals prohibited from working with youth may not serve as District Interact Chair, Interact Club Adviser, District RYLA Chair, District Youth Exchange Chair, District Youth Protection Officer, or in any other locally-appointed club or district role where there may be contact with youth.